Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

     - [x] Preliminary GitHub organization </sub>
 - [ ] Delivery 3:
     - [ ] Convolutional network for segmentation
-        - [ ] Integration of the two scripts from Delivery 2
+        - [x] Integration of the two scripts from Delivery 2
         - [ ] Data augmentation on input images for improved results
+        - [ ] Aditional notebook for data augmentation visualization
+        - [ ] Aditional notebook for statistical info about the database
         - [ ] Optimization of convolutional network hyperparameters (grid search)
+        - [ ] Post processing on segmentation
+    - [ ] Quantitative (segmentation and estimation) and qualitative evaluations (segmentation)
+    - [ ] Git update (readme, workflow, notebooks)
-        - [ ] Pós-processamento da segmentação realizada
+- [ ] Project finished </sub> :tada:

+## Future Work!

 - [ ] Training and testing of the neural network for photovoltaic generation power estimation
     - [ ] Definition of input data
     - [ ] Evaluation of results
     - [ ] Optimization of neural network hyperparameters
-    - [ ] Quantitative evaluations (segmentation and estimation) and qualitative evaluations (segmentation)
-    - [ ] Git update (readme, workflow, notebooks)
-- [ ] Project finished </sub> :tada:

 ## References
 <!---
 > Seção obrigatória.
 Inclua aqui referências utilizadas no projeto.